imanuddin2000/AI-Assessment/README.md

 6. **Install Additional Dependencies (If Any)**:
    - Some dependencies might not be captured in `environment.yml`.
 Follow the instructions in each folder’s specific `README` (if any) for additional dependencies.

-## How to Run the Code

-### AI Theoretical Test

-- Open the `AI_Theoretical_Test.ipynb` file in Jupyter Notebook or VS Code.
-- Ensure that the correct Conda environment (`your_env_name`) is selected as the Python interpreter.
-- Run the cells to see the responses.

-### Programming Test

-- Navigate to the `Programming_Test` folder.
-- Follow the instructions in the folder’s specific README or run the main script using:

-    ```bash
-    python main_script.py
-    ```

-   Replace `main_script.py` with the actual filename of the script.

-### AI Solution Design and Technical Test

-- Navigate to the `ai_solution_design` and `ai_technical` folders.
-- Follow the instructions provided in their specific READMEs to run the scripts, REST API, and test cases.

 ## Using Visual Studio Code

 1. **Open the Project in VS Code**: